AronGahagan/cpt-dev/README.md

 1. Choose whether to create: A Single Workbook (all tasks on one sheet); A Worksheet For Each (a single workbook, but with separate worksheets for each [CAM, CWBS, IPT, etc.]; or A Workbook For Each [CAM, WBS, IPT], etc.].
 If you select one of the 'For Each' options, you can further refine your output by selecting one or more items in the selected custom field.
 E.g., if you select _A Workbook For Each_ and you designate the _CAM_ custom field, a separate workbook will be created for each selected CAM and that CAM's name will be included in the file name.
 1. Optionally create an email with the created file attached.
 If you select _A Single Workbook_ or _A Worksheet For Each_ a single email will be created.
 If you select _A Workbook For Each_ a separate email will be created for each [item] in the selected custom field.
 1. Optionally add custom fields between the UID and Task Name fields in the created workbook(s).
 Use the yellow search filter to find fields, and the right-arrow button to add it to your Export List.
 Use the double right-arrow to add all selected fields at once.
 Similarly, use the single or double left arrows to remove fields from your Export List.
 Use the plus and minus buttons to reorder the fields in your created workbook(s).
 Note that as you add/remove/reorder fields to your Export List, the current view will be updated to reflect your options--to provide you with a 'preview' of the created workbook(s).
 The structure of the tasks (summary levels) in the current view (whether native summary tasks or group by summaries) will be reflected in your created workbook(s).
 1. When you have selected all of the above options, click **Create**.
 The yellow status bar will notify you of progress.
-Because we include many conditinal formats to catch invalid data, the export may take a couple of minutes to complete.
+Because we include many conditional formats to catch invalid data, the export may take a couple of minutes to complete.
 1. Created workbooks will be saved to C:\Users\\[username]\CP_Status_Sheets\\[Project_Name]\\[Status Date]\\.
 All worksheets are protected; updates will only be permitted in empty _Actual Start/Actual Finish_ fields, _New Forecast Start/New Forecast Finish_ fields, the _New EV%_ field, the _New ETC_ field, and the _Reason / Action / Impact_ field, which are highlighted.
 1. If you have a resource-loaded schedule, the status sheet will include editable Assignment-level cells for Remaining Work for Work (labor) resources, or Remaining Cost for Material resources.